MrJomadar3rdgeneration/stash/README.md

 The **12 automated checks** cover encryption, tamper rejection, retention, pins, search, and production capture/replay for text, HTML, RTF, links, images, and multiple files.
 Clipboard checks use isolated named pasteboards and leave your general clipboard untouched.
 GitHub CI also builds and packages the app.

-For the sample interface shown above, quit the normal app and run `open build/Stash.app --args --demo`.
-Demo mode does not read your vault or capture clipboard changes; clicking Copy still changes the system clipboard.
-Quit demo mode before reopening normally.

 ## Contribute